COVID: Why we're anxious about returning to normal ― and what to do about it | DW | 28.04.2021

 It was a fun first half of the day: On a recent weekend, I met a friend in downtown Bonn to check out the city's famous cherry blossoms.
 We took some photos, grabbed a coffee and did our shopping at the local farmers market, then stopped by a patisserie to pick up a sweet treat for lunch ― all of course while wearing our masks.
 As were most of the people around us.

-We were being save, we had a good time and it was a welcome break from all the time I spend alone in my apartment these days.
+We were being safe, we had a good time and it was a welcome break from all the time I had been spending alone in my apartment these days.
 Then why did I still feel utterly exhausted by the time I got home?
 Normally, in the "before" world, I would not have had to lie down for half an hour after spending a nice spring morning with a friend outside.

 But apparently, this is what walking around in a busy city, even one where almost everyone wears masks and where I don't spend any significant time indoors, does to me now.
 I am not used to seeing more people than I do on my one weekly trip to the small grocery store in my rural neighborhood anymore.